OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/e-Assessment_Administration.md

 ## Certificates

 An e-mail address can be stored here to which copies of the certificates created can be sent.
 Copies to line managers are also possible.
+The upload of external certificates can also be enabled here.
+In addition, this function is also available for user administrators, line managers in the same organization or for responsible persons who are connected via a user-to-user relationship and can be configured separately in each case.

 ## Grading